 Other types of growths can happen in the prostate.
 Some types of growth are not cancer (benign).
 These types of growths include:

-Benign prostatic hyperplasia.
+Benign prostatic hyperplasia (BPH).
 As a man ages, the prostate can grow larger.
-This is called benign prostatic hyperplasia (BPH).
+This is called BPH.
 It’s a common condition.
 BPH is not prostate cancer.
-It does not turn into prostate cancer.
+It doesn't turn into prostate cancer.
 But BPH can cause the prostate to press on the urethra.
 This can lead to symptoms, such as trouble urinating, which might need to be treated.

 Prostatic intraepithelial neoplasia (PIN).
 This is an abnormal prostate growth that may be found with a prostate biopsy.
 It is not prostate cancer.
 PIN can be low grade or high grade.
 Low-grade PIN is common, especially as men get older.
 Most healthcare providers don’t consider it to be a concern.
 Men who have high-grade PIN have a chance that cancer is somewhere else in the prostate.

 Prostate cancer tends to grow slowly.
 It can often be found and treated while it is still just in the prostate.
 In fact, some cases of prostate cancer may not need to be treated right away.
 But other cases of prostate cancer can grow quickly.
 The first place cancer grows in the body is called the primary site or primary tumor.